fontforge/designwithfontforge.com/en-US/Designing_Devanagari_Typefaces.md

 _Thanks to Erin McLaughlin, Neelakash Kshetrimayum, and Dan Reynolds for contributing many of the ideas on this page_

-Designing a new and original Devanagari ([wikipedia](http://en.wikipedia.org/wiki/Devanagari)) typeface follows a process much like the process for a new and original Latin.
-The unique benefit of libre of libre fonts is that they can be modified and reused for new purposes that their initial creators never thought of - so you can design a Devanagari and use an existing Latin font to go with it.
+Designing a new and original [Devanagari](http://en.wikipedia.org/wiki/Devanagari) typeface follows a process much like the process for a new and original Latin.
+The unique benefit of _libre_ in libre fonts is that you can modify and reuse them for new purposes that their initial creators never thought of - for example, designing a Devanagari and adapting an existing Latin font to go with it.

 ## Devanagari Glyphs